You searched for: “acupuncture

 Word Entries containing the term: “acupuncture

-This activates small myelinated nerve fibers in the muscles which transmit impulses to the spinal cord and then activate three centers: the spinal cord, midbrain, and pituitary/hypothalamus in order to produce analgesia or no pain.
+The lack of feeling pain or very little pain which is produced by the insertion of needles at certain points on the body: The acupuncture analgesia is used to activate small myelinated nerve fibers in the muscles which transmit impulses to the spinal cord and then activate three centers including the spinal cord, the midbrain, and the pituitary or hypothalamus in order to prevent experiencing any discomfort or suffering.

 Word Entries at Get Words: “acupuncture